AdamSobieski/Narratology/Content/Knowledge.md

 ### Rules

-A special predicate can be provided, resembling Prolog's `:-` operator, called `Rule` here:
+A builtin predicate can be provided, resembling Prolog's `:-` operator, called `Rule` here:

 ```cs
 [Predicate]